+There is a strong indication that the Budde branch of Wietmarschen and the one in Ahlde (Emsburen) are connected.
 A Johan Budde was baptised here in 1600.
 The church keeper of Emsburen, notes when Joan Ludwig Budde from Wietmarschen (who later on migrates to America) marries a Maria Bulte who was born there, that these Buddes came from this town.
-It is therefore possible that one of the members of the Budde family from Emsburen (Eilart’s father?) moved to Wietmarschen, where my family comes from?
+It is therefore possible that one of the members of the Budde family from Emsburen (Eilart’s father?) moved to Wietmarschen, where our branch of the family descends from?

 Records from Emsburen dating back to 1560 indicate that the Budde family did not live here at that time.
 So it looks like that the origin of the family neither lays in Wietmarschen nor in Emsburen.
 Thus the quest will continue.
 The Budde name is also recorded in many other cities, villages and farming communities in the area.
 Just to name a few: Lingen, Emsdetten, Isendorf, Beesten, Plankorth, Brockhousen, Bramhar, Brogbern, Birgte, Rheine and Riesenbeck.